 A little older and wiser, I studied math at UC Santa Cruz and then got my master's degree in the Liberal Arts at St. John's College.
 It was fascinating to read through the history of human thought.

-Over the past few years I've been a farmer, a bike courier, a tutor, and now I'm working as a journalist and applying to grad school for Middle Eastern History.
+Over the past few years I've been a farmer, a bike courier, a tutor, and now I'm working as a journalist and starting as a substitute teacher.